hrydgard/ppsspp-site/docs/settings/_category_.md

 title: Settings
 position: 3
 ---
-Detailed explanation of what various settings do.
+Detailed explanation of what various settings do, organized by category: